 Description: Tfswctrl.exe is not essential for Windows and will often cause problems.
 The tfswctrl.exe file is located in a subfolder of C:\Windows\System32 or sometimes in a subfolder of C:\ or in a subfolder of "C:\Program Files" (typically C:\WINDOWS\system32\dla\).

 Known file sizes on Windows 10/8/7/XP are 127,035 bytes (40% of all occurrences), 122,941 bytes and 18 more variants.

 There is no description of the program.
-File tfswctrl.exe is not a Windows core file.
+The tfswctrl.exe file is not a Windows core file.
 The program has no visible window.
-Program is loaded during the Windows boot process (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-You can uninstall this program in the control panel.
-Therefore the technical security rating is 50% dangerous, however also read the users reviews.
+The software is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run).
+You can uninstall this program in the Control Panel.
+Therefore the technical security rating is 50% dangerous, however you should also read the user reviews.